Basel Abbas & Ruanne Abou-Rahme: Prisoners of Love: Until the Sun of Freedom

 a dimly lit video still showing a hand reaching out to hold a small white flower growing from stony ground.

-• Basel Abbas and Ruanne Abou-Rahme, Still from Prisoners of Love (working title), 2025.
+• Basel Abbas and Ruanne Abou-Rahme, Still from Prisoners of Love: Until the Sun of Freedom, 2025.
 Courtesy of the artists.

 We are proud to present a major new commission by the Palestinian artist duo Basel Abbas and Ruanne Abou-Rahme who work together across sound, image, text, installation and performance.
 This exhibition will feature the artists’ largest multi-media installation to date, celebrating their significant contribution to the field of research driven audio-visual art.